 All DNA is made up of several nucleotide bases – adenine (A), cytosine (C), guanine (G), and thymine (T).
 Your DNA is made of two strands of nucleotide bases that bind together and coil into a double helix.
 This base pair makes up your genotype at that particular position and is expressed in your data files such as AA or CT.

 If you have a " -- " in the genotype column of your data file, this means that we could not detect your genotype variant at this SNP when we tested your DNA.

 Your mtDNA and/or Y DNA file:

-Your mitochondrial and (if you're genetically male) your Y DNA data file will contain a list of DNA markers that make up your mt and/or Y genetic signature.
+Your mitochondrial and (if you're genetically male) your Y DNA data file will contain a list of DNA markers that make up your mt or Y genetic signature.

 We will provide you with the most common name for a particular genetic marker and any alternative names that this marker may have - for example, if you have one row of your file like this "F83/M1185/PF5861" - this means that you have tested positive for marker "F83" which is also known as "M1185" and "PF5861".

 Please note that we do not include genetic markers you have not tested positive for in these files.